arvidn/libtorrent/docs/utp.rst

 at the target delay.
 Although, due to noise there is almost always some amount of oscillation.
 This oscillation is typically smaller than the saw tooth TCP forms.

-The figure to the right shows how (TCP) cross traffic causese uTP to essentially entirely stop sending anything.
+The figure to the right shows how (TCP) cross traffic causes uTP to essentially entirely stop sending anything.
 Its delay measurements are mostly well above the target during this time.
 The cross traffic is only a single TCP stream in this test.